Armed Forces of the Republic of Kazakhstan: Peacekeeping in Tajikistan

 During the civil war in Tajikistan, in accordance with the decision of the CIS countries, peacekeepers were sent to Tajikistan.
 The participants were Russia, Kazakhstan, Uzbekistan and Kyrgyzstan.
 At the initial stage, on September 10, 1992, one 300 man airborne assault battalion from the 35th Guards Air Assault Brigade was sent to Tajikistan.
 Later, in the spring of 1993, a consolidated battalion of three rifle companies was formed from three agencies: the Ministry of Defense, the Interior Ministry, and the Border Troops of the KNB.
 The combat task of the Kazakh military during the civil war in Tajikistan was to strengthen the checkpoints and outposts of the Russian border detachment in Kalai-Khumb.
 On April 7, 1995, in the Pshikhavr Gorge of the Pamirs, a company was ambushed, during which 17 people were killed, 33 were injured.
 Over the entire period of peacekeeping missions in Tajikistan, during the hostilities, the combined Kazakh battalion lost 54 soldiers killed and missing.
 The mission formally ended in 2000, and the peacekeepers left in 2001.

 UN Peacekeeping

 Kazakhstan has one of the most extensive peacekeeping operations in the Commonwealth of Independent States.
 The KAZBAT is the main Kazakh peacekeeping military unit, falling under the 38th Air Assault Brigade (KAZBRIG) of the Airmobile Forces.
 It was formed on 31 January 2000 by decree of President Nursultan Nazarbayev.
 They are trained in accordance with NATO and United Nations standards and are therefore authorized to wear blue helmets while on duty and during parades.

 Covid-19

-Since the COVID-19 pandemic in Kazakhstan broke out, volunteer military personnel have been called to serve to combat the virus.
-The volunteers are stationed at checkpoints and city facilities as well as patrolled the streets to enforce lockdowns.
+When the COVID-19 pandemic in Kazakhstan broke out, volunteer military personnel were called to serve to combat the virus.
+The volunteers were stationed at checkpoints and city facilities, and patrolled the streets to enforce lockdowns.